Personalized Case Management (Non-Medical)

 Legal Services & Referrals

 For older individuals living with HIV, end-of-life planning can be critically important.
 APRI partners with local attorneys who specialize in elder and estate planning to offer the creation and notarization of documents such as: Last Will and Testament, Durable Power of Attorney for Financial Matters, RI Health Care Power of Attorney, RI Living Will, and HIPAA authorization form.
-Clients need only be Ryan White eligible to receive these services.
+Clients must be Ryan White eligible to receive these services.

 Stable housing is a crucial part of maintaining one’s overall health.
 We work with clients who are homeless, housing unstable, or who are seeking a change to their housing situation to apply for assistance, search for different housing options, and more.
 In addition, we can provide limited legal assistance and referrals to clients who are experiencing issues related to their current housing situation.